Asymptotic product-form steady-state for generalized Jackson networks in multi-scale heavy traffic: Numerical study

-One may wonder how the approximation performs beyond estimating the mean of the queue lengths.
-To evaluate the performance, we present a histogram comparison for case B, shown in Figures \ref{fig: hist1} and \ref{fig: hist2}.
-In these histograms, the Sim and Sim CI represent the mean and 95\% confidence intervals of the percentage of time the queue length takes different values over 20 simulation batches.
-In contrast, the Exp represents the histogram derived using the approximation in (\ref{eq:hybrid_z}).
-Note that the zoomed-in histograms on the third panel of Figures 2 and 3 use different y-axis scales.
-Figures \ref{fig: hist1} and \ref{fig: hist2} provide further evidence that our theoretical framework offers a highly accurate approximation, extending beyond mean estimates to closely align with the simulation results.
+where $t$ is the total duration of the batch.
+The resulting batch means with confidence intervals are reported under the Sim columns in Tables~\ref{table:mean}--\ref{table:intensity}.
+In comparison, the multi-scale means calculated by (\ref{eq:mean}) are reported under the M-Scale columns.

-Additionally, we present a quantile comparison for the first set in Table \ref{table: quantile}.
-The quantiles before the parentheses (denoted as Sim) are calculated using a sample-based approach, where the $q$th quantile is defined as the smallest queue length at which the cumulative percentage (averaged over 20 batches) at least reaches $q$.
-In contrast, the quantiles within the parentheses (denoted as Exp) are calculated using the cumulative distribution function (cdf) described in (\ref{eq:hybrid}).
+According to Tables \ref{table:mean}--\ref{table:intensity}, our multi-scale approximation in (\ref{eq:mean}) of the mean queue length demonstrates strong performance.
+In Table \ref{table:separation}, the multi-scale estimates align closely with the simulation ones for different levels of load separation, except for Case D when there is no load separation.
+This suggests that the presence of multi-scale separation gives accurate estimation of mean values.

-Our Theorem \ref{thm:main} establishes that the multi-scale limits $E_1$ and $E_2$ are independent.
-To conclude this section, we use simulations to investigate whether the queue lengths at the two stations exhibit asymptotic independence.
-The independence of two discrete random variables is defined by the relationship $\Prob(Z_1=k_1,Z_1=k_2 ) = \Prob(Z_1=k_1)\cdot \Prob(Z_1=k_2 )$ for any integers $k_1, k_2$.
-In our simulations, we record both the joint percentages of time during which the queue lengths take specific values, and the individual percentages of time each queue length reaches its respective values over the final one-tenth of the simulated time units.
-The table \ref{table:joint_visual} summarizes the $5\times5$ combinations with the largest percentages.
-In the table, values before the parentheses represent the product of the marginal percentages, $\Prob(Z_1=k_1)\cdot \Prob(Z_1=k_2)$, while the values in parentheses show the joint percentages, $\Prob(Z_1=k_1,Z_1=k_2)$.
-All percentages are expressed on a scale of $10^{-3}$, showing that the product of the marginal percentages and the joint percentages are very close.
+One may wonder how well the approximation performs beyond estimating the mean queue lengths.
+To evaluate this, we present a histogram comparison for Case H, shown in Figure~\ref{fig:hist}.
+In these histograms, the Sim and Sim CI represent the mean and 95\% confidence intervals of the percentage of time the queue length takes on different values over 20 simulation batches.
+In contrast, the M-Scale represents the histogram derived using the approximation in (\ref{eq:hybrid_z}).
+Note that the zoomed-in histograms in the third panels of stations 1 and 2 use different x- and y-axis scales.
+Figures~\ref{fig:hist} provides further evidence that our theoretical framework offers a highly accurate approximation, extending beyond mean estimates.